 What causes gum disease?

 Bacteria are constantly present in our mouths from saliva.
-They feed on food left in our mouths after we eat or drink and can cause damage to our teeth and gums.
+They feed on particles left in our mouths after we eat or drink and can cause damage to our teeth and gums.
 These bacteria form a sticky, colourless film on our teeth and gums called dental plaque.
 Have you every tried to clean ‘furry’ teeth with a fingernail?
 The substance you scraped off was plaque.

 If you don't clean your teeth properly, bacteria get into the space between the teeth and gums causing inflammation and swelling.
 Pockets sometimes form in the gums, allowing food to lodge and more plaque to build up.